Henry Munyaradzi: Later life and exhibitions

 The catalogue “Chapungu: Culture and Legend – A Culture in Stone” for the exhibition at Kew Gardens in 2000 depicts Henry's sculptures Mhondoro – Great Lion Spirit (Springstone, 1986) on p.
 48-59 and The Spirit Medium and the Interpreter (Springstone, 1995) on p.
 84-85.

 Images of Munyaradzi's work are easily found on the World Wide Web, for example from the Richard Handelsman's collection where Prayer for the rain (203 cm high) is typical.

-Some of Munyaradzi's early sculptures were signed by him the name "Enri", for example for the exhibition Arte de Vukutu, but most had the name "HENRY" chiselled in capital letters and many have commanded relatively high prices on the international market.
+Some of Munyaradzi's early sculptures were signed by him with the name "Enri", for example for the exhibition Arte de Vukutu, but most had the name "HENRY" chiselled in capital letters and many have commanded relatively high prices on the international market.
 For that reason, forgeries are known to exist.
 He used several types of serpentine (e.g. springstone, green and red serpentine) and the rarer semi-precious stone verdite for his sculptures.
 As remarked by Olivier Sultan "Known simply as 'Henry', the most widely known Zimbabwean sculptor is like a magician, a sage who knows how to find the essential and is, therefore, able to translate the essence of any being or spirit into stone.
 With care and tenderness, he selects the stone which he feels contains the spirit of an animal, a man, the moon or even the wind.
 He then relentlessly works to free the spirit, immortalizing it on the face of stele with an hypnotic gaze."